EddieAbbondanzio/EdsAutoDetailing.com/content/services/interior-spill-cleanup/index.md

 weight = 5
 +++

 Spills happen.
-Whether it's soda, coffee, slime, paint, bodily fluids, and more we can help.
+Whether it's soda, coffee, paint, bodily fluids, or something else we can help.
+Removal of interior parts such as seats and trim pieces can be done as needed.

 Spills are quoted based on the severity of the job, and can include extras such as odor removal.